southwick-associates/B4W-19-01/README.md

 - flags-core.csv: respondents that didn't make the cut for the IPSOS quota
 - flags-ipsos-okay.csv: respondents that did make the quota (shared with IPSOS by Lisa B)

-See "code/1-svy/flag-summary.md" for an overview
+See [the flag summary](code/1-svy/flag-summary.md) for an overview.

 ### Folder Organization